AzizBgBoss/mapster/README.md

 # Mapster

 Mapster is a game/homebrew originally created by a 15-year-old for Arduino, now adapted for the Nintendo Switch, PC, and more using the C language upon turning 16.
+In this game, you're a farmer where you plant trees and harvest fruits to sell them and pay your taxes!
+`mapster.ino` is the original game for the Arduino, this is what I'm trying to make!

 ## Installation